McTavishLab/extensiphy/README.md

-# Phycorder
+# RapUp

-Pipline that takes an alignment, a tree, and sets of sequencing reads from query taxa.
+## Overview

-Assembles homologous loci by mapping to a reference from the alignment, calls consensus, adds to existing alignment, and places in the tree using EPA in RAxML.
+RapUp assembles homologous loci by mapping to a reference from the alignment, calls consensus, adds to existing alignment, and places in the tree using EPA in RAxML.

+Pipeline that takes an alignment, a tree, and sets of sequencing reads from query taxa.

+## Setup and Use

 Currently you must set up the config file for use after you have tested your install.
-Phycorder allows for control over both how many phycorder runs happen in parallel and how many threads are allocated to each phycorder run_name Make sure you dont ask your computer to work too hard by adding more runs and threads than your computer can handle find out how many cores you have available and calculate (cores*phycorder runs you wish to run as the same time) if you have 8 cores available, consider starting 2 runs with 3 threads available to each, then adjust to your optimum setting.
+RapUp allows for control over both how many RapUp runs happen in parallel and how many threads are allocated to each RapUp run Make sure you dont ask your computer to work too hard by adding more runs and threads than your computer can handle find out how many cores you have available and calculate (cores*RapUp runs you wish to run as the same time) if you have 8 cores available, consider starting 2 runs with 3 threads available to each, then adjust to your optimum setting.
-First, use the following command as Phycorder should be able to find the included test datafiles
+First, use the following command as RapUp should be able to find the included test datafiles

-./multi_map.sh ./sample_phycorder.cfg
+./multi_map.sh ./sample_RapUp.cfg

-It is recommended that you leave the sample_phycorder.cfg file alone so you always have a reference Make a copy and then alter that for your analyses
+It is recommended that you leave the sample_RapUp.cfg file alone so you always have a reference Make a copy and then alter that for your analyses

 When you're ready to load your own data, adjust the variable values in the new config file